#{ServerName}

 Good to know

-- Canine control: None - dogs allowed all year round!
+• Canine control: None – dogs allowed all year round

-- In addition: Nearby cafe, toilets, parking
+• In addition: Nearby cafe, WCs and parking

 Seaham, County Durham

-The Durham coast is the place to go if amazing views mixed with wildlife is your thing.
+The Durham coast is the place to go if amazing views mixed with wildlife are your thing.
 Dogs and humans head for the lively harbour town of Seaham when they want a special day out exploring – the rugged coastline sets off the beach perfectly and counts on a long sea wall that protects the cliffs from the dangerous North Sea.
 For something a little different, visit the harbour and finish with fish and chips on the beach – no dog will refuse a sausage or two!

 Good to know

-- Canine control: None - dogs allowed all year round!
+• Canine control: None – dogs allowed all year round

 Drigg Beach, Cumbria